swsmith310/libswsdm/README.md

 `std::vector<sws::Data*> data` - A vector object that stores all of the in-game data.

 `void sws::DM::DM()` - This function should be the very first thing you call in the main method of your game.
-This function calls `sws::DM::load_data(std::string sf)` on *baseDatas.swsd*, populating the `data` object and initializing all of the data in the game.
+This function calls `sws::DM::load_data(const std::string &sf)` on *init.swsd*, populating the `data` object and initializing all of the data in the game.

 `int sws::DM::vtoi(const int &i)` - Static function that gets a data object by index `i` and casts that object's value to int.